Faculty

 Instead of AI detectors, faculty are encouraged to:

-Utilize the faculty and student Academic Integrity Tutorials available.
-They are self-paced online models to supplement classroom discussions on academic integrity.
+One effective starting point is to use the faculty and student Academic Integrity Tutorials, which are self-paced online modules designed to supplement classroom discussions about academic integrity and responsible use of tools, including AI.

 Suggest a Resource